TECH

 1. There is a small device called “Beacon” that is constantly transmitting radio signals.

-2. Devices nearby (smartphones, tablets, etc.) supported by Bluetooth Low Energy detect the transmitted signal.
+2. Devices nearby (smartphones, tablets, etc.) supported by Bluetooth Low Energy detect the transferred signal.

 3. The signal gives your device its ID number, saying “Here I am!”.